-- it must be possible to reconstruct how deeds are prepared, together with the related levels of authorisation, in order to guarantee the transparency of the decisions made; - there must be segregation between those who make or implement decisions, those who record the accounting effects of the consequent operations and those required to audit them in accordance with the law and the procedures envisaged by the system of internal control; - the documents relating to the business activities of IRCA must be filed and retained by the competent function, in a manner that does not allow their subsequent amendment unless duly evidenced; - access to the above documents after filing must always be explained and is only allowed for parties authorised in accordance with the internal regulations, or their deputies, and for the Board of Statutory Auditors or equivalent body; - external consultants must be selected with reference to their professionalism, independence and skill, and their selection must be explained in a suitable manner; - the remuneration and commissions paid to Partners, Collaborators, Owners and Suppliers or public parties must be consistent with the services provided to the Company and/or with their appointments, as determined with reference to reasonableness criteria and market conditions or practices or established tariffs; - the bonus systems for Employees and Collaborators must reflect realistic objectives, consistent with the duties and activities carried out for IRCA and the responsibilities assigned to them;

-- when implementing decisions to use financial resources, IRCA must use financial and banking intermediaries that are subject to transparency and propriety rules compliant with EU regulations; - the declarations made to Italian and EU public bodies in order to obtain concessions, authorisations or licences must be absolutely true in every respect; - all court, tax and administrative inspections (e.g. those relating to Decree 81/08 on workplace safety, Decree 152/06 on the environment, tax/INPS audits etc.) must be assisted by persons who have been specifically authorised for this purposed.
+- it must be possible to reconstruct how deeds are prepared, together with the related levels of authorisation, in order to guarantee the transparency of the decisions made: - there must be segregation between those who make or implement decisions, those who record the accounting effects of the consequent operations and those required to audit them in accordance with the law and the procedures envisaged by the system of internal control; - the documents relating to the business activities of IRCA must be filed and retained by the competent function, in a manner that does not allow their subsequent amendment unless duly evidenced; - access to the above documents after filing must always be explained and is only allowed for parties authorised in accordance with the internal regulations, or their deputies, and for the Board of Statutory Auditors or equivalent body; - external consultants must be selected with reference to their professionalism, independence and skill, and their selection must be explained in a suitable manner; - the remuneration and commissions paid to Partners, Collaborators, Owners and Suppliers or public parties must be consistent with the services provided to the Company and/or with their appointments, as determined with reference to reasonableness criteria and market conditions or practices or established tariffs; - the bonus systems for Employees and Collaborators must reflect realistic objectives, consistent with the duties and activities carried out for IRCA and the responsibilities assigned to them; - when implementing decisions to use financial resources, IRCA must use financial and banking intermediaries that are subject to transparency and propriety rules compliant with EU regulations; - the declarations made to Italian and EU public bodies in order to obtain concessions, authorisations or licences must be absolutely true in every respect; - all court, tax and administrative inspections (e.g. those relating to Decree 81/2008 and subsequent amendments on workplace safety, Decree 152/2006 and subsequent amendments on the matter of the environment, tax audits, inspections by the INPS, the competent Labour Inspectorate, etc.) must be assisted by persons who have been specifically authorised for this purposed.